MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_LAB_MANUAL.md

 #### Scenario

-You have been asked to create a web-based Ice Cream application for your organization's customers, you want to create a page showing all kinds of ice cream in stock, and a purchase page to the web application Which will allow customers to purchase ice cream.
+You have been asked to create a web-based ice cream application for your organization's customers.
+The application should have a page showing all kinds of ice creams in stock, and a purchase page which will allow customers to purchase ice cream.
+To style the application, you decided to use Bootstrap and Sass.
+You have decided to use gulp to compile, minify and bundle files.

-You will style the application using Bootstrap and Sass files which will compile by the task runner named gulp.

 #### Objectives

 After completing this lab, you will be able to:

-- Install gulp using Node.
+- Install gulp using npm.
-- write tasks to bundle and minify files.
+- Write tasks using gulp.
-- Style the application using Saas and Bootstrap.
+- Style the application using Sass and Bootstrap.

 #### Lab Setup